farlee2121/DevEssentialsBlog/_posts/Summary-How-Learning-Works/2021-02-12-1-Knowledge-Types-and-Mastery.md

 ## Far Transfer

 Students do not automatically recognize a concept in new contexts.
-Transfer must be taught for if it is an expected result.
+Transfer must be taught for, if it is an expected result.

 Students can learn to transfer knowledge through critical thinking processes.
 Questions like boundary conditions, structured comparisons, diverse applications, or distinctly highlighting which aspects are general principles and which are contextual examples all improve transfer.
 Even suggesting a relationship between concepts can be enough.